endgameapp/piwikpro-gtm-serverside-ga4/README.md

 7. Test & Publish your server-side container
 8. Sit back & relax, let the revenue come in (allow for a small delay in processing the data)

-## How to configure the tag
-Coming soon...

 ## Supported GA4 events
 1. page_view: generic page view events
 2. purchase: ecommerce transactions